CSI has never had an accident or incident and has never had any FAA Sanctions.

 CSI contracted air carriers have DOT / FAA approved Manuals that include Operational Data Collection System, Training Programs and Safety Audit Programs.
 This ensures all personnel follow all applicable DOT / FAA, Federal, State and Local rules, and regulations.

 CSI has a FAA approved Safety Management System (SMS) which exceeds Federal Aviation Regulation (FAR) requirements.
 In addition, CSI has been successfully audited by many third parties and industry leaders in operations and maintenance assessments.
-CSI is an ARG/US Gold rated air carrier, a Department of Energy, Department of Labor, and Mayo Clinic approved air carrier, a licensed air ambulance provider in Texas, New Mexico, Arizona, and South Dakota, and a National Accredited Air Medical Transport Association (NAAMTA) accredited air carrier.
+CSI is an ARG/US Gold rated air carrier, a Department of Energy, Department of Labor, and Mayo Clinic approved air carrier, a licensed air ambulance provider in Texas, New Mexico, Arizona, Colorado, and South Dakota, and a National Accredited Air Medical Transport Association (NAAMTA) accredited air carrier.

 Though not required by FAA regulations, CSI’s internal safety standard is to operate with two certificated pilots and uses organic licensed dispatchers with worldwide flight tracking conducted from a centralized operations center.
 All CSI pilots are screened in accordance with the FAA Pilots Records Information Act (PRIA) and have either Airline Transport Pilot (ATP) certification or commercial instrument rating in multi-engine aircraft.
 CSI pilots receive annual training and operational evaluations every six months.
 CSI ensures that pilots are not just current, but fully proficient in both night and Instrument Flight Rules (IFR) operations.